 Few things are as personal as the decisions you make about your sex life.
 Choosing when to have sex and with whom is a private process, and everyone comes to their own choices about sex.
 Some people enjoy a full sex life, while others choose to abstain from some or all sexual activity.
 There are benefits to both options.

 People who choose to be celibate can find that not having sex helps their mental health.
-Some say that sex was a distraction or preoccupation for them and found that abstinence helps to keep their minds clear.
+Some say that sex was a distraction or preoccupation for them and abstinence helps keep their minds clear.
 Other people find that sex causes them stress, and they're happier not worrying about it.

 Learn more about the mental health benefits of celibacy and why some people make that choice.